mx-psi/fa-scraper/docs/CONTRIBUTING.md

    significant like "Same" or "+1".
 3. If possible, do **not** post your user or list id for privacy reasons.
 If they are relevant, I would prefer if you contact me in private.
-4. Provide all relevant context: operating system, locale and Python version.
+4. Provide all relevant context: operating system and Python version.

 ### Features